OneLiteFeatherNET/Microtus/README.md

   - Include new features
   - Try to stay updated with original minecraft cycle
 - Release cycle of 2 weeks

+## Project contribution:

+For details how you can contribute to the project please read our [Contributing](CONTRIBUTING.md).

 ## Usage of Jitpack:

 Some of the project's dependencies are only available in the Jitpack repository.